mbalcilar/RSTAR/README.md

-Smooth Transition AutoRegressive Modelling
+#Smooth Transition AutoRegressive Modelling

 Author: Mehmet Balcilar, <mehmet@mbalcilar.net>

 RSTAR is complete R package for smooth transition autoregressive (STAR) modelling of time series data.
 The routines include testing for nonlinearity; and estimation, prediction, and simulation of STAR models.
-The package emphasizes ease of use and completness.
+The package emphasizes ease of use and completeness.